-☐ Information Item Committee Action I tem 🗵 Board Discussion Item Number: OF-D-22-025 Meeting Date: 11/17/2022 Item Title: Quarterly Route Performance Report BACKGROUND: The Quarterly Ro following pages. oute Performance Report for the months o f July, August, and S September is provided on the first quarter that w to the 55, Routes than they did in the continues to increase, with ridership this quade have seen routes other than the 55 Murfre 18 Airport / Elm Hill Pike, 23 Dickerson Pikes second quarter of FY20.
-All but one MTA plus preceding it (April - June 2022). esboro Pike exceed p ke, and 52 Nolensville ore-Covid numbers: In addition e Pike all saw higher ridership - n Saturdays and Sundays exceeded pre-pa s showed the most ridership growth. ndemic numbers this quarter, but compared to last Around two-third growth.
-Although also increased by about 18%, or just over 1 s of those added rides are student ridersly ridership at several magnet schools has rurning more slowly than overall ridership. nip, and the remaind der represents other ridership congestion and ri minutes late incre ance system-wide remains slightly above placed at the start of the school year was deased by over 50% between July and Augustanitain current service levels in Spring 20 clear: the number of the st of this year.
-We and times a bus was more than 15 CURRENT STAT Scheduling & Ser 'US: vice Planning Manager Katie Freudberg wi ll review this report a t the committee meeting.
-APPROVED: Katie F. reudberg ice Planning Manager November 11, 2022 Scheduling & Servi ice Planning Manager Date
+☐ Information Item Committee Discussion Item Committee Action It tem 🗵 Board Discussion Item Number: OF-D-22-025 Meeting Date: 11/17/2022 Item Title: Quarterly Route Performance Report BACKGROUND: The Quarterly Ro following pages. oute Performance Report for the months of July, August, and S September is provided on the first quarter that w to the 55, Routes than they did in the continues to increase, with ridership this quare have seen routes other than the 55 Murfred 18 Airport / Elm Hill Pike, 23 Dickerson Pikes second quarter of FY20.
+All but one MTA ely preceding it (April - June 2022). esboro Pike exceed p e, and 52 Nolensville ore-Covid numbers: In addition e Pike all saw higher ridership - n Saturdays and Sundays exceeded pre-par s showed the most ridership growth. ndemic numbers this quarter, but compared to last Around two-third growth.
+Although also increased by about 18%, or just over 10 s of those added rides are student ridersh ridership at several magnet schools has reurning more slowly than overall ridership. ip, and the remaind der represents other ridership congestion and ri minutes late incre ance system-wide remains slightly above public dership at the start of the school year was deased by over 50% between July and August maintain current service levels in Spring 202 lear: the number of t t of this year.
+We ant imes a bus was more than 15 CURRENT STAT Scheduling & Ser 'US: vice Planning Manager Katie Freudberg will review this report at t the committee meeting.
+APPROVED: Katie F. seudberg ice Planning Manager November 11, 2022 Scheduling & Servi ice Planning Manager Date